mysqljs/mysql/Readme.md

   object.
 If the error is not from a MySQL protocol operation, this properly will not be defined.
 * `err.sql`: String, not enumerable, contains the SQL of the failed query.
-  This can we useful when using a higher level interface like an ORM that is generating your queries for you.
+  This can be useful when using a higher level interface like an ORM that is generating your queries for you.

 [Error]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Error